 Four Inane Questions with Hummus & Pita restaurateur Dhiaa Eid

-The Pitch: Humans are supposed to get more than seven hours of sleep a night.
+The Pitch: Humans are supposed to get more than 7 hours of sleep a night.
 How much do you require?

 Settle this age-old debate, which is better with pita bread—hummus or baba ganoush?

 My mom is my adopted mother here in the United States.
-I’m the first generation from my family to be in the U.S., so I don’t have any family here.
+I’m the first generation from my family to be in the United States, so I don’t have any family in the U.S.

 Mama adopted me and brought me into her family, so I call her Mama as a sign of respect and love.
 She was also a big supporter of mine when I opened the restaurant and helped out a lot when we didn’t have enough help at that time.